-CES awards cannabis company then bans it from mentioning cannabis when exhibiting
+CES awards electronics company then bans it when exhibiting

 KEEP Labs won an Innovation Award Honoree award for CES 2020 but is banned from saying the word “cannabis” on the CES show floor.
 The CTA, the trade group behind CES, told KEEP Labs it could only exhibit if the company’s signage, marketing materials and the product is free from cannabis product and paraphernalia.

 To be named as an honoree is a significant honor for any company, but with KEEP Labs, it’s historic.
 KEEP is a product designed explicitly for cannabis, and this is the first time a company centered around marijuana has won an award from CES.

 Because of the strict guidelines, KEEP Labs decided it wasn’t in its best interest to exhibit at CES despite winning one of its top awards.
 The company is currently featured on the CES website, among other Innovation Award Honorees, where the word “cannabis” is used throughout the description.

 Keep smart storage

 KEEP is a discreet desktop storage device designed to keep prescriptions locked away.
 It looks like a smart speaker with a clock, but if you engage the biometric lock, the top opens, revealing several storage containers for prescriptions of all sizes.
 With mobile alerts, a built-in scale and a hermetic seal, the device is purpose-built to be an ideal spot to store and secure weed.

 The company was founded by two Canadian dads looking for a more secure way to store edibles.
 Their story is familiar: A friend unknowingly consumed cannabis gummies from an unmarked container.
 This led the founders to try to find a safe place to store cannabis items.
 Unable to find such a device, Ben Gliksman, a venture capital attorney with 10 years of experience, and Philip Wilkins, who previously built and sold two companies, set out to build their own.